 A healthy life(style) starts right from the beginning!
 Regarding baby formula, the questions to ask are: which ingredients are used, and how are they produced?
 The official guidelines of organic formulas produced in Europe are stringent.
 Even stricter than the ones in North America.
 The great thing about manufacturers like HiPP and Holle is that they even go one step further.

 They have made stricter guidelines for themselves than the rules set by the European Union!
-By choosing a formula offered by Organic Formula Shop, you can be sure that whatever product you’ll order, it’s a premium formula.
 So let’s dive into some of the main ingredients:

 When selecting a formula, check the ingredients list for Lactobacillus or Bifidobacterium.

 Lactose is the carbohydrate that is found in breast milk.
 That is the reason why Lactose-based formulas are much closer to breast milk than other alternatives.
 Babies produce the lactase enzyme so they can easier digest and absorb Lactose.

 Lactose also has a far lower glycemic index than processed, refined sugars, aids in the absorption of calcium, which can help develop beneficial gut bacteria, and more.

 In short, choosing a Lactose-based formula could probably be the most important step in finding a good formula out there.
 As you read the ingredients, keep in mind that lactose is the main ingredient in cow’s milk, and may appear as “organic cow’s milk” or “organic skimmed milk” in ingredient lists.
 Lactose-based formulas are typically manufactured in Europe.